-Open Source Knowledge Portal – Equine Assisted Intervention for Mental Health
+Open Source Knowledge Portal – Equine Assisted Interventions for Mental Health

 Usage of this site is on an honor system.
-We ask you to contribute a minimum of $20.00 for use of the website.
-If you really cannot afford the funds, then you are very welcome to use it for free.
+We are at the beginning of 2017, so please, anyone using this site is asked to contribute a minimum of $20.00 for the year.
+To keep this information up to date is a huge job and we offer it open source but we do need your support.
 The Please Contribute tab below takes you to PayPal where you can safety and securely donate.
 If you do not have a Paypal account, please send an email to email@example.com and an alternate method of payment will be provided.

 var _gaq = _gaq || ;